indiadearlove/flappy_bird/README.md

 # FlappyBird

-A simple remake of flappy bird using phaser
+A simple remake of phone game flappy bird using phaser for a web game

 ## Technologies used